agunter7/Space_Invaders_Arcade_Emulator/README.md

-# intel_8080_emulator
+# Space Invaders (Intel 8080)
-A Windows emulator for the Intel 8080 processor written in C
+A Windows emulator for the Space Invaders arcade machine running on an Intel 8080 CPU, written in C.

 # Build
 The project uses a makefile to compile the C source files.